 Example - Converting a Compressed Air Volume to a Free Air Volume

-A compressed air volume flow of 10 acfm at 100 psig must be multiplied with a compression ratio approx. 8 to find the free air flow at atmospheric pressure.
+A compressed air volume flow of 10 acfm at 100 psig must be multiplied with compression ratio approx. 8 to estimate the free air at atmospheric pressure.

 Compression Ratio - Pressure (bar)